jayashankar05/cs_analyser/README.md

 # 🚀 Control System Simulator

-A web-based Control System Simulator built using Python and Streamlit to analyze linear time-invariant (LTI) systems using transfer functions.
+A web-based Control System Simulator built using Python and Streamlit to analyze linear time-invariant (LTI) systems using transfer functions.sksdehfeubxjskalihfofbjkjdfjdkmvnkjfdkfdkjghfdjfkktjayashnakarjayashankarjayashankarn

 ---